-"Hyper-tech" - globalized / privatized scenario
+"Hyper-tech" - globalized / privatized world

-Large parts of the urban fringe area are bought up by international property & tourist companies.
-Advanced IT enables new clusters of knowledge based professionals to live and work in dispersed locations in the landscape.
-One side effect is that they have to gate themselves off from local communities
+Large parts of the Pennine area are bought up by international property & tourist companies.
+Advanced IT enables new clusters of professionals to live/work in upland locations.
+They appear to combine environmental land management with diversified local economies, but all in the name of the global economy....

-"Extreme water" - localized / privatized scenario
+"Extreme water" - localized / privatized world